mbabazif/LP1_StartUp_FundingEcosystem/README.md

 ## Analysis Process

 The analysis is divided into several steps, including data loading, data cleaning, exploratory data analysis (EDA), and generating insights.
-The Jupyter notebooks in the `notebooks/` directory provide a step-by-step walkthrough of the analysis process, along with code explanations and visualizations.

 ## How to Use